rrennoir/PyAccEngineer/README.md

 ### How to use it

-- One user connect as server and the others connect to it
+- One user starts "As Server" and others connect to it
-- [OPTIONAL] Chose the same username as in acc ("name surname") then so the user driving will be highlighted in green.
+- [OPTIONAL] Choose the same username as in ACC ("name surname"), so that the user driving can be recognized and will be highlighted in green.
 - `Update values` will refresh the information on the strategy page to the lastest value in game (mfd page)
 - `Set Strategy` will send a command to the user who is currently driving and set the strategy accordingly